alaineman/PowerGrid/doc/BuildInstructions.md

 Mac OS X (right-click the Netbeans app and select "show package contents" to see it).
 On other platforms it should be similar, although this hasn't been tested.

-Please note that Mac OS X is currently not officially supported, as there exists a bug in Oracle’s JVM on Mac OS X that prevents us from creating a JVM to run the Runescape client in.
+Please note that Mac OS X is currently not officially supported, as there exists a bug in Oracle's JVM on Mac OS X that prevents us from creating a JVM to run the Runescape client in.

 Once we found the path, we must then tell Qt Creator where it is.
 In Qt Creator, go to